HackYourFuture/React/week1/possible-qa-exercises/2-perfect-customer-service/README.md

 In this exercise you have to create a single component that you'll reuse to display different information each time.

-1. Run `create-react-app` in this folder to create your environment
+1. Run `npm create vite` in this folder to create your environment
 2. Create a functional component called `<Guarantee>`
 3. Instantiate it 3 times
 4. Give each component 3 `props`: an `img`, `title` and `description`